File Numbers: CDP.25.02, ZBA.26.01 and 19T-26001

 What is the status of the development applications submitted to the Town?

-The statutory public meeting was one opportunity for the public to hear from the applicant and Town staff regarding the proposed development as required under the Planning Act.
+The statutory public meeting is a legislative requirement per the Planning Act for the public to hear from the applicant and Town staff regarding the proposed development as required under the Planning Act.
 It enables Council and staff to hear commentary from the public which staff will consider as part of their review of the applications.
 The applicant made a presentation, received feedback from Council and residents who registered to speak.

 Council is live streamed.
 You can watch the video recording of the meeting on the Town’s YouTube channel.